jbjohnson2/EntJavaTeamProject/Project Plan.md

 - [ ] Make sure all methods can return JSON
 - [ ] possibly deploy to aws
 - [ ] add link to documentation in readme or add what info/methods we have
+- [ ] update yaml file to get rid of remaining petstore info
 - [ ] Meeting Friday April at 10am

 #### April 5th - Project complete and ready for review